-Therefore, for ease of presentation it is often better to used the Complementary CDF (CCDF), as its logarithm follows a straight line with slope $-\lambda$, i.e.,
+Therefore, for the sake of ease, it is often better to use the Complementary CDF (CCDF), as its logarithm follows a straight line with slope $-\lambda$ , i.e.,

-$$\log(1 - F(t)) = -\lambda t.$$
+$$\log(1 - F(t)) = -\lambda t$$

-In order to analyze the time between cars, we first normalize each of the traces from Table I by their respective means λ_i^{-1} , and then compute the empirical CCDF.
+In order to analyze the time between cars, we first normalize each of the traces from Table I by their respective means $\lambda_i^{-1}$ , and then compute the empirical CCDF.
 We plot the resulting figures in logarithmic scale in Fig. 2 using dashed lines for Traces 1-5, along with the theoretical CCDF of an exponential random variable with $\lambda = 1$ using a solid line.
 It can be seen that the experimental data largely deviates from the exponential random variable, and therefore we must reject the hypothesis that vehicle arrival times follow a Poisson distribution.
-In order to have more statistical confidence of this result, we perform a Kolmogorov-Smirnoff (K-S) goodness of fit test [13] on the complete set of data, which rejects the hypothesis of exponential inter-arrival times with 95% confidence in all the cases from Table I.
+In order to have more statistically-based confidence on this result, we performed a Kolmogorov-Smirnoff (K-S) goodness of fit test [14] on the complete set of data, which rejects the hypothesis of exponential inter-arrival times with 95% confidence in all the traces of Table I. These results are not shown for the sake of brevity.